oyyd/react-yue/README.md

 }
 ```

-Check this **ES5** example if you want to run it without code transforming:
+Check this **ES5** example if you want to run it without any code transforming:

 ```js
 const React = require('react')